awsdocs/amazon-glacier-developer-guide/doc_source/api-job-output-get.md

 #### Example Response<a name="api-job-output-get-example-response2"></a>

 The following successful response shows the `206 Partial Content` response\.
-In this case, the response also includes a `Content-Range` header that specifies the range of bytes Amazon Glacier returns\.
+In this case, the response also includes a `Content-Range` header that specifies the range of bytes Glacier returns\.

 ```
 1. HTTP/1.1 206 Partial Content